BrainBaseNo/brainbase-blog/README.md

 # BrainBase Blogg

- This Blog is built on Gatsby and runs on [Netlify] (https://netlify.com).
+ This Blog is built on Gatsby and runs on [Netlify](https://netlify.com).

-_This blog is based on a a starter template [gatsby-starter-default] https://github.com/gatsbyjs/gatsby-starter-default_
+_This blog is based on a a starter template [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default)_

 ## Writing a blog post